Meningococcal Vaccine for Meningitis

 From September 2015 MenACWY began being routinely offered to schoolchildren aged 14-15.
 (MenC used to be given at this age).
 It is also offered to those aged 17-18 and young adults under the age of 25.
 This is because of a rise in infection with group W meningococcus in this age group.

 If you are under the age of 25 and have not been immunised, see your doctor or practice nurse to get immunised.
 This is particularly important if you are about to start university for the first time, as the risk of infection with group W meningococcus is highest in first-year university students.
 Just one injection of vaccine is needed if you are over the age of 1 year.
+This would also be a good time to catch up on any other childhood vaccines that you missed - for example, if your parents did not approve of vaccination.
+Your GP will always be happy to catch you up on any missed childhood vaccinations.

 People without a spleen or whose spleen does not work properly